truera/trulens/docs/attribution_parameterization.md

 **What are anchors?**
 Anchors are ways of specifying which tensors you want.
 You may want the input tensor of a layer, or the output tensor of a layer.

-Example use case: Say you have a concat layer and you want to explain the 2 concatenated tensors.
+Eg: Say you have a concat layer and you want to explain the 2 concatenated tensors.
 The concat operation is not usually a layer tracked by the model.
 If you try the 'in' anchor of the layer after the operation, you get a single tensor with all the information you need.

 **What is a Quantity of Interest (QoI)?**
 A QoI is a scalar number that is being explained.